-The sunflower lanyard is now a nationally recognised symbol around the UK – but what exactly does it mean, and who can where one?
+The sunflower lanyard is now a nationally recognised symbol around the UK – but what exactly does it mean, and who can wear one?
 In this guide, we’ve covered everything you need to know about the sunflower lanyard scheme.

 The sunflower lanyard can be identified as a green lanyard decorated with yellow sunflowers.
 The lanyard is an easy way to identify when someone may have a hidden disability and need extra support when out and about.

-The sunflower lanyard scheme was first launched in 2016, when the Accessibility team at Gatwick Airport identified a need to better assist passengers with a non-visible disability.
+The sunflower lanyard scheme was first launched in 2016 when the Accessibility team at Gatwick Airport identified a need to better assist passengers with a non-visible disability.

-The sunflower lanyard was chosen to provide to passengers who wanted to discreetly identity themselves as an individual with a hidden disability and who may need a little more support or assistance when moving through the airport.
+The sunflower lanyard was chosen to provide to passengers who wanted to discreetly identify themselves as an individual with a hidden disability and who may need a little more support or assistance when moving through the airport.

 The scheme quickly went far beyond just Gatwick Airport – and particularly rose to prominence in 2020 when people with non-visible disabilities used the lanyard to identify themselves as a vulnerable individual during the COVID-19 pandemic.